katlasik/jurate/README.template.md

 ```

 # Examples
 You can find more examples under [src/examples](./src/examples/scala).
 You can run them using `sbt "examples/runMain <example-class>"` command (set necessary environment variables first).
 For instance:

 ```bash
 sbt "examples/runMain jurate.simpleApp"
 ```

+# Contributing

+Contributions are welcome!

+**Note:** `README.md` is automatically generated from `README.template.md` - please make documentation changes in the template file only.

+# License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.